vaidiksule/getsentimate/backend/.venv/share/doc/yt_dlp/README.txt

     # or the worst video (that also has audio) if there is no video under 50 MB
     $ yt-dlp -f "b[filesize<50M] / w"

-    # Download the largest video (that also has audio) but no bigger than 50 MB,
+    # Download largest video (that also has audio) but no bigger than 50 MB,
     # or the smallest video (that also has audio) if there is no video under 50 MB
     $ yt-dlp -f "b" -S "filesize:50M"

-    # Download the best video (that also has audio) that is closest in size to 50 MB
+    # Download best video (that also has audio) that is closest in size to 50 MB
     $ yt-dlp -f "b" -S "filesize~50M"